vito8916/victoralvarado.dev/src/content/work/papersoft.md

 ---
 title: My Journey as a Full-Stack Developer Building, Integrating, and Modernizing Platforms.
-position: Full Stack Engineer
+position: Full-Stack Engineer
 location: Tegucigalpa, Honduras
-date: 2017-01-17
+date: 2017-03-17
-endDate: 2018-03-10
+endDate: 2018-01-10
 company: PaperSoft
-description: Develop an application for the A.M.D.C of Honduras to register more than 1,000 businesses related to hazardous waste.
+description: Develop an application for the town hall of Tegucigalpa, Honduras to register more than 1,000 businesses related to hazardous waste.
 Thanks to this application, it was possible to analyze the information obtained and conclude that only 30% of the businesses made correct use of toxic waste....
 tags:
   - Dev
   - React
   - Backend
+showLink: true
 ---

 ## Harnessing Tech for Environmental Impact: My Full-Stack Developer Journey